-N/A. The PBGC's average number of days to adjudicate requests for expedited processing was under ten calendar days.
+N/A. The PBGC's average number of days to adjudicate requests for expedited processing was less than ten calendar days.

-3. During the reporting period, did your agency conduct a self-assessment of its FOIA program?
-If so, please describe the methods used, such as reviewing Annual Report data, using active workflows and track management, reviewing and updating processing procedures, etc.

-Yes.
-The PBGC utilized the FOIA Self-Assessment Toolkit issued by OIP in September 2017.
-The agency evaluated several processes: intake, expedited/fee waiver processing, and workflow management by comparing its standard operating procedures (SOPs) and regulations to actual practices and data from the Annual Report.
-The evaluation resulted in updates to two SOPs and the creation of a new SOP.
-In FY2018, the PBGC also enhanced its search procedures described above in Section I.D.9.

-4. The FOIA Improvement Act of 2016 requires additional notification to requesters about the services provided by the agency's FOIA Public Liaison.
-Please provide an estimate of the number of times requesters sought assistance from your agency's FOIA Public Liaison during FY 2018 (please provide a total number or an estimate of the number).
+- 3. During the reporting period, did your agency conduct a self-assessment of its FOIA program?
+If so, please describe the methods used, such as reviewing Annual Report data, using active workflows and track management, reviewing and updating processing procedures, etc. - Yes.
+In January 2019, the PBGC reviewed and evaluated several processes: intake, expedited/fee waiver processing, and workflow management by comparing its standard operating procedures (SOPs) and regulations to actual practices.
+The evaluation resulted in a decision to continue monitoring PBGC's FY2018 update to its search procedures pertaining to the "no records" disposition.
+The 2019 performance measures for this procedure are described above in Section I.D.9. - 4.
+The FOIA Improvement Act of 2016 requires additional notification to requesters about the services provided by the agency's FOIA Public Liaison.
+Please provide an estimate of the number of times requesters sought assistance from your agency's FOIA Public Liaison during FY 2019 (please provide a total number or an estimate of the number).

-Requesters sought assistance from one of its two FOIA Public Liaisons one time.
+The PBGC estimates that requesters sought assistance from one of its two FOIA Public Liaisons approximately 4 times.